natalieagus/50005/docs/Programming Assignment/pa1/index.md

 ## Submission

 Simply push your completed shell code to the github classroom repository by the stipulated due date in the course handout.
 You will then meet our TAs/instructors for a live demo (checkoff, schedule in course handout).
 You are to expand the shell to implement various **additional functionalities** that will be elaborated throughout this assignment's handout.
+Read along to find out more.

 Your shell should <span style="color:#f7007f;"><b>NOT</b></span> crash due to any input from the user or any <span style="color:#f7007f;"><b>ABSENCE</b></span> of input from the user after the given command.
 {:.error}